dancrake1/Premier-League-Football-Betting-App/ReadMe.md

 - For lineup updates: Use the "Update Lineups Only" button
 - Monitor the system status in the sidebar for health checks

+## Betfair

+To access live odds you will need a Betfair Account and key to access the API.
+Then a secrets.toml file will need to be saved in the .streamlit folder with the following info.

+# .streamlit/secrets.toml
+betfair_username = "email"
+betfair_password = "password"
+betfair_app_key = "key"
+betfair_cert_path = "path_to/client-2048.crt"
+betfair_key_path = "path_to/danielcrake/client-2048.key"
+betfair_cert_path_loc = "path_to_certs"

 ## License

 This project is licensed for personal use only.
 All rights reserved.